ravenawk/ansible_lab/README.md

 # ansible_lab
-Playing with vagrant, git, and ansible to get an ansible lab up and running for study.
+A new ansible lab with centos 8

+Multiple vms but easily customizable in the Vagrantfile and playbook.yml